 You can select a method for choosing the winner of your A/B test.

-- An Automatic winner is based off of Open Rate or Click Rate.
-Select the metric you want to determine the winner using the dropdown menu.
+- You can choose to have Klaviyo automatically select a winner based on Open Rate or Click Rate (Unique clicks).
+Select the metric you want to determine the winner.

-- A Manual winner can be chosen at any point during an A/B test's initial testing period.
+- You can manually choose a winner at any point during an A/B test's initial testing period.
 When you do this, the testing period will immediately end and the remaining emails will send to your chosen winner.

 Use the following steps to choose a winner manually: